3rd Battalion, 9th Marines: 2000s

 On 7 December 2006, Headquarters Marine Corps released a message stating that 3rd Battalion, 9th Marines would be reactivated during 2008 as part of the continuing Global War on Terror.

 On 20 May 2008, 3/9 was reactivated at Marine Corps Base Camp Lejeune, North Carolina under the 2nd Marine Division.

 In July 2009, 3rd Battalion 9th Marines deployed to Iraq in support of Operation Iraqi Freedom.
 They came home within 3 months due to troop withdrawals in Iraq.

 In December 2010, 3rd Battalion 9th Marines deployed to Afghanistan in support of Operation Enduring Freedom.
-While in Marjah, Helmand province the following Marines died 23 April 2011 while conducting combat operations in Helmand province, Afghanistan: LCPL Dominic Ciaramitaro and SGT Sean Callahan.
+On 23 April 2011, while conducting combat operations in Helmand province, Afghanistan, LCPL Dominic Ciaramitaro and SGT Sean Callahan were killed in action.

-The Marines and Sailors of 3/9 successfully fought the Taliban out of an area twice the size of what the previous secure areas of Marjah had been.
-The Marine and Sailors of 3rd battalion, 9th Marine Regiment returned to America in early July 2011.
+The Marines and Sailors of 3/9 were successful in breaking through and pushing back enemy lines, ultimately removing the Taliban from power and handing over the area of operations to the Afghan National Army (ANA).
+The Marines and Sailors of 3rd battalion, 9th Marine Regiment returned to the United States in early July 2011.

-In October 2012, 3rd Battalion 9th Marines deployed to Marjah, Helmand, Afghanistan in support of Operation Enduring Freedom.
+In October 2012, 3rd Battalion 9th Marines deployed to Marjah, Helmand, Afghanistan in support of Operation Enduring Freedom, returning in May of 2013.
+One Marine KIA, LCpl Anthony J. Denier, died while engaging enemy forces on Dec 2, 2012.
+He is now buried at the Gerald Solomon Saratoga National Cemetery in upstate New York.